Quadrupole-conserving dynamics in the non-commutative plane: Effective field theory (non-dissipative)

 To go beyond the linear response regime, it will be helpful to develop effective field theories (EFTs) for solid dynamics in the non-commutative plane.
 We first do a ``warm-up" calculation where we present a non-dissipative EFT which captures the normal modes very close to the ground state.
 A useful byproduct of the discussion is a better and more general understanding of the $\omega\sim k^3$ phonon dispersion relation.

 To build an EFT it is usually helpful to work with Lagrangian, rather than Hamiltonian mechanics.
-Writing we can envision going to the continuum limit of the EFT, following \cite{Leutwyler:1996er,Dubovsky:2005xd,Nicolis:2013lma}, by replacing discrete particle label $a$ with two coordinates $(\sigma^1,\sigma^2)=\sigma^I$ which label the ``rest point" of that particle in the crystal.
+Writing we can envision going to the continuum limit of an effective description, following \cite{Leutwyler:1996er,Dubovsky:2005xd,Nicolis:2013lma}, by replacing discrete particle label $a$ with two coordinates $(\sigma^1,\sigma^2)=\sigma^I$ which label the ``rest point" of that particle in the crystal.
 Letting $X^i(\sigma,t)$ denote the physical position of that particle at time $t$, \eqref{eq:discreteL} implies a field theory Lagrangian of the form Since we have only a single time-derivative in the first term of \eqref{eq:continuumL}, we expect higher time derivatives to be irrelevant and can neglect them.
 In contrast, we must now deduce the constraints on $\mathcal{H}$ by finding invariant building blocks under the symmetry group.

 Since $\mathrm{SL}(2,\mathbb{R})\rtimes\mathbb{R}^2$ acts affinely on $x_{ai}$, it should also act affinely on $X_i$.
 The action must therefore be invariant under where $\epsilon_i$ is a constant vector and ${M_i}^j \in \mathrm{SL}(2,\mathbb{R})$ is an area-preserving coordinate transformation.
 We saw in Section \ref{sec:hamiltoniansym} that $\epsilon_{ij}$ is the only invariant building block under $\mathrm{SL}(2,\mathbb{R})$, and as before, translation symmetry requires us to add at least one $\partial_J$ derivative.
-We conclude that the simplest two invariant building blocks for our EFT are These invariant building blocks may be further restricted in how they appear in $\mathcal{L}$ by additional microscopic details, such as crystal lattice symmetries in the ground state.
-As in \eqref{eq:symmetrygenerators}, the conserved quantities are for arbitrary vector $B^i$ and symmtric marix $A^{ij}$.
+We conclude that the simplest two invariant building blocks for our EFT are And any Hamiltonian of the form $\mathcal{H}(\tau_{IJ}, \nu_{IJK}, \ldots)$ is consistent with all symmetry requirements imposed thus far.
+We may (and will) consider further restrictions by imposing additional symmetries; alternatively, more microscopic details, such as crystal lattice symmetries in the ground state, could add further restrictions on $\mathcal{H}$.
+For any such theory, as in \eqref{eq:symmetrygenerators}, the conserved quantities are for arbitrary vector $B^i$ and symmtric marix $A^{ij}$.

-For simplicity in this section, we will focus on a ``homogeneous and isotropic crystal" which is invariant under $\mathrm{SO}(2)$ rotations of $\sigma_J$, along with translation, meaning that we must contract all $IJ$ derivative indices into each other.
-The resulting EFT is then
+For simplicity in this section, we will focus on a ``homogeneous and isotropic crystal" which is invariant under $\mathrm{SO}(2)$ rotations of $\sigma_J$, along with translation, meaning that we must contract all $IJ$ derivative indices into each other in the Lagrangian.
+The resulting EFT is then a bit simpler to analyze.
+The most general invariant Lagrangian is